 Effective July 1, 2010, banks are required to ensure that their credit card merchants (including SUNY Brockport) use only payment applications that are compliant and that the use of these applications follow strict requirements.
 In addition, SUNY Brockport itself must be PCI compliant, which includes stringent standards regarding manual and electronic handling and processing of credit cards.
 Failure to comply with the standards may result in fines and/or penalties being assessed against an organization.
 In the event of a credit data compromise, the credit card association may levy fines of as much as $500,000 and $25 per card compromised.
 In addition, there would be a number of other costs associated with such an information breach.
 In certain cases, an organization could have its ability to process credit cards terminated.

-In an effort to ensure the College incurs the lowest level of potential risk in this realm, several initiatives are underway, including standardization of payment processing, establishment of a Payment Card Oversight Committee, and more.
-The Committee acts as a resource for campus departments, coordinates ongoing reviews of the College’s current credit card systems and processes, develops credit card policy and procedures, and retains a consultant to assist with the College’s required PCI certification.
+In an effort to ensure the University incurs the lowest level of potential risk in this realm, several initiatives are underway, including standardization of payment processing, establishment of a Payment Card Oversight Committee, and more.
+The Committee acts as a resource for campus departments, coordinates ongoing reviews of the University’s current credit card systems and processes, develops credit card policy and procedures, and retains a consultant to assist with the University’s required PCI certification.

 Last Reviewed: 11/2019